 Cable/ADS penetration in the market is estimated to be 32% Cable, and 43% ADS.
-Utah has the YOUNGEST median age in the country (29.3 years) with the next youngest state median age being Texas, with a median age of 33.6 years and the U.S. median age 37.2.
-Utah also has the highest HH size (3.14) in the U.S. (2.64), with 60.6% of HH headed by married couple’s vs U.S. average of 48.1%.
-Utah has the best state economy in the U.S., according to a report published in 2016 by WalletHub and is the #1 state for entrepreneurs and small business growth and according to Business Insider & Mattermark.com Salt Lake City is the #2 city for start-ups with 27.52% average growth since 2012.
-Utah is also one of the fastest-growing tech hubs in the country, with three cities – Provo, Ogden, and Salt Lake City – among the top 15 in the country with the highest concentration of STEM sector employment, and the New Yorker is already declaring the Beehive State “the next Silicon Valley”.
+Utah has the YOUNGEST median age in the country (30.5 years) with the next youngest states’ median age being Alaska and District of Columbia, with a median age of 33.9 years and the U.S. median age 37.7.
+Utah also has the highest HH size (3.12) in the U.S. (2.64), with 60.6% of HH headed by married couple’s vs U.S. average of 48.1%.
+Utah has the number 2 state economy in the U.S., according to a report published in 2018 by WalletHub and has the #2 highest median annual household income.
+Utah is also one of the fastest-growing tech hubs in the country, with three cities – Provo, Ogden, and Salt Lake City – among the top 15 in the country with the highest concentration of STEM sector employment, and the New Yorker declared the Beehive State “the next Silicon Valley”.
 With software company Novell leading the charge, Utah has begun attracting major players like digital storage company EMC Corp. and eBay, with both Provo and SLC now home to Google Fiber.
-In addition, record amounts of venture capital flowing in, and is home to at least a half-dozen unicorns (companies valued at $1 billion or more) with many more "soonicorns" expected to hit that mark in 2017 and 2018.
+In addition, record amounts of venture capital flowing in, and is home to at least a half-dozen unicorns (companies valued at $1 billion or more).

 Dean Davidson, Director of Engineering